Fattoush Salad with Lemon Mint Dressing

 Where does Fattoush originate from?

-Fattoush is Lebanese, although it is also enjoyed in other Middle Eastern countries.
+Fattoush is a Lebanese dish, although it is also enjoyed in other Middle Eastern countries.

 Storage